Three AI Design Patterns of Autonomous Agents

 One of the hottest topics in AI over the past year has been the use of Large Language Models (LLMs) as reasoning engines for autonomous agents.

-The enhanced reasoning capabilities of models such as GPT-4, Claude 3, Llama 3 and Gemini Ultra have set the stage for the creation of increasingly sophisticated and powerful agents.
+The enhanced reasoning capabilities of models such as GPT, Claude, Llama and Gemini have set the stage for the creation of increasingly sophisticated and powerful agents.

 I’ll go over the core concepts to building agents as well as three different design patterns and how to implement them: